 California FTB The California Franchise Tax Board (FTB) collects personal income taxes and corporate taxes due to the state.
 When you pay your state taxes, you pay them through the California FTB.
 One of the most common questions we get from our clients in cities like Newport Beach, Irvine and Santa Ana has to do

 At the RJS LAW tax offices located in Orange County and San Diego, we not only deal with civil tax issues, we help clients who face criminal tax audits and possible jail terms.
 CriminalTax Audits and charges are becoming more common as the California State Board of Equalization cracks down on and investigates tax evasion.

 Tax Audit “What to expect from a tax audit?”
 It’s the most common question we’re asked regarding audit notices when people come to our tax law offices in San Diego and Orange County.
 The letters typically arrive without warning and it catches taxpayers off-guard.
 In this post we’ll try to dispel some myths and explain

 As a tax law firm we deal with IRS and Franchise Tax Board audits on a daily basis.
 As we review tax returns and prepare our clients for the audit process, one question comes to mind during many of these interviews: “What was their tax attorney thinking?”
 Deduct With Care: These Write-Offs Could Lead to

-Principal Attorney Ronson Shamoun gives a few tips on how to avoid an audit.
+Tips to Avoid Audits Principal Attorney Ronson J. Shamoun gives a few tips on how to avoid an audit.
 Overall, we generally recommend that you retain counsel to guide you through the audit process.
-Although there are costs associated with hiring representation, they are normally worth the investment as it helps to minimize your overall liability and shortens the audit period.
+Although there are costs associated with hiring representation, they are normally worth the investment as it helps to minimize your overall

 The Franchise Tax Board of California (FTB) is like any taxing entity in that it ensures taxpayers compliance through the use of audits.
 An FTB audit is a formal inspection of your books and records in connection with your personal or business tax returns.
 The purpose of an audit is to ensure that you as